easytocloud/cloudX/README.md

 ## Local Windows setup

+Getting this setup to work with a local Windows system, requires a few tweaks compared with the setup for Unix based systems described above.

-Should you be using Windows, the proxy script needs to be rewritten as a powershell script that needs to be allowed/trusted to run.
+The proxy script needs to be rewritten as a powershell script that needs to be allowed/trusted to run.
+Use the cloudx-proxy.ps1 script in the Windows folder for that.
+It also shows (in comment at the bottom) how to integrate it in a Windows ssh config file.

-Also, configuration file paths differ, at the very least in the path separator.
+Also, keep in mind configuration file paths differ; at the very least in the path separator.